heliosgg/bad-boy/README.md

-This application checks what you type and replaces bad words(just russian now) with '*'
+## BadBoy
+This library checks and filters explicit language that you type.
+*Only supports Russian language*